-Provides \$2.5 million GF/GP to support response activities from increased users and adoption of the state's online single sign-on platform particularly during state employees transition to remote work following the pandemic.
-A corresponding \$5.0 million GF/GP request is included for FY 2022-23
+Provides \$2.5 million GF/GP to support technical response activities for MiLogin from increased users and adoption of the state's online single sign-on platform.
+Use of MiLogin platform increased dramatically during state employees' transition to remote work during the pandemic.
+A corresponding \$5.0 million GF/GP request is included for FY 2022-23.